Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 The phase shift along the change of frequencies should remain as small as possible?
 Why?
 Instability?
 Sound?

 ## 5. Physical construction
+The most important decisions regarding physical construction of the amplifier were:
+1. How (if at all) to split different amplifier components into multiple stages.
+2. The way of mounting electronic elements on the board (PCB or THT).
+Main amplifier board: maximum current that is supposed to flow through the first two amplifier stages is not expected to exceed X mA.
+Therefore I decided to use PCB mounting for their elements.
+The output stage is intended to pass a relatively big current (up to Y mA).
+PCB elements which are
+Powering board:

+todo: opisać typy obudowy
 TODO: opisać co było w THT, a co w PCB i dlaczego.
 1. Transistor models.
 I used transistors BC817 and BC807, because ... .
 ### 5.1 PCB design